ddeka0/Docker-Componse/README.md

      3. sudo docker-compose up
      4. open postman and try "http://localhost:9091/students"

+## Note regarding docker-compose file
+         uncomment the volume section in prod mode in dev mode : run npm install inside in the host

 ## Contributing

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.